 Line 10.
 If you are one of the individuals discussed below, special rules apply to deducting your employee business expenses.
-Any part of the line 10 total that is not deducted according to the special rules should be entered on Schedule A (Form 1040), line 21 (or Schedule A (Form 1040NR), line 7).
+Any part of the line 10 total that isn't deducted according to the special rules should be entered on Schedule A (Form 1040), line 21 (or Schedule A (Form 1040NR), line 7).

 Ministers.
 Before entering your total expenses on line 10, you must reduce them by the amount allocable to your tax-free allowance(s).
 See Pub.
-517 for more information.
+517, Social Security and Other Information for Members of the Clergy and Religious Workers, for more information.